 This SFR defines two thresholds - one for the maximum time span the same session keys can be used and the other one for the maximum amount of data that can be transmitted using the same session keys.
 Both thresholds need to be implemented and a rekey needs to be performed on whichever threshold is reached first.
-For the maximum transmitted data threshold, the total incoming and outgoing data needs to be counted.
-The rekey applies to all session keys (encryption, integrity protection) for incoming and outgoing traffic.
+For the maximum transmitted data threshold, the encrypted traffic per encryption key needs to be counted.
+It is also acceptable to count the totally transmitted data per encryption key, the total encrypted traffic for incoming and outgoing data or the total transmitted incoming and outgoing data because the encrypted traffic per encryption key will always be lower or equal to the other options.
+The rekey requirement applies to all session keys (encryption, integrity protection) for incoming and outgoing traffic.

 It is acceptable for a TOE to implement lower thresholds than the maximum values defined in the SFR.

 For any configurable threshold related to this requirement the guidance documentation needs to specify how the threshold can be configured.
 The allowed values must either be specified in the guidance documentation and must be lower or equal to the thresholds specified in this SFR or the TOE must not accept values beyond the thresholds specified in this SFR.

 FCS_TLSC_EXT & FCS_TLSS_EXT TLS Protocol

 TLS is not a required component of this cPP.
 If a TOE implements TLS, a corresponding selection in FPT_ITT.1, FTP_ITC.1, or FTP_TRP.1/Admin should be made to define what the TLS protocol is implemented to protect.
+If a corresponding option to support TLS has been selected in at least one of the SFRs named above, the corresponding selection-based TLS-related SFRs should be added to the ST from chap.
+B.3.1.6 (i.e. FCS_TLSC_EXT.1 and/or FCS_TLSS_EXT.1).
+The SFRs therein cover only the minimum TLS-related requirements without support for mutual authentication.
+The support for mutual authentication is optional when using TLS.
+If a TOE implements TLS with mutual authentication the corresponding optional SFRs should be added to the ST from chap.
+A.7.1.2 (i.e. FCS_TLSC_EXT.2 and/or FCS_TLSS_EXT.2) in addition to the corresponding SFRs from chap.
+B.3.1.6.

 A TOE may act as the client, the server, or both in TLS sessions.
 The requirement has been separated into TLS Client (FCS_TLSC_EXT) and TLS Server (FCS_TLSS_EXT) requirements to allow for these differences.
-If the TOE acts as the client during the claimed TLS sessions, the ST author should claim one of the FCS_TLSC_EXT requirements.
-If the TOE acts as the server during the claimed TLS sessions, the ST author should claim one of the FCS_TLSS_EXT requirements.
-If the TOE acts as both a client and server during the claimed TLS sessions, the ST author should claim
+If the TOE acts as the client during the claimed TLS sessions, the ST author should claim the corresponding FCS_TLSC_EXT requirements.
+If the TOE acts as the server during the claimed TLS sessions, the ST author should claim the corresponding FCS_TLSS_EXT requirements.
+If the TOE acts as both a client and server during the claimed TLS sessions, the ST author should claim the corresponding FCS_TLSC_EXT and FCS_TLSS_EXT requirements.

+Additionally, TLS may or may not be performed with client authentication.
+The ST author shall claim FCS_TLSC_EXT.1 and/or FCS_TLSS_EXT.1 if the TOE does not support client authentication.
+The ST author should claim FCS_TLSC_EXT.2 and/or FCS_TLSS_EXT.2 if client authentication is performed by the TOE.

+The following list contains all DTLS-/TLS-related ciphersuites supported by this cPP.